-Police: Drunk sheriff tried to obstruct SWAT standoff
+Sheriff accused of being drunk, trying to obstruct standoff

 ESPAÑOLA, N.M.
 (AP) - A New Mexico sheriff showed up drunk to a SWAT standoff, tried to order officers away, then ignored commands to leave the “kill zone,” a criminal complaint said.

-According to the complaint filed Thursday, an armed Arriba County Sheriff James Lujan, in plain clothes, attempted to take over the scene involving a barricaded subject in Española, New Mexico, on Saturday.
+According to the complaint filed Thursday, an armed Arriba County Sheriff James Lujan, in plain clothes, attempted to take over the scene involving a barricaded man in Española on Saturday.

-Española Police Chief Richard Jimenez wrote that officers reported Lujan smelled of alcohol and ignored commands to leave the “kill zone” in front of the house of the barricaded subject.
+Española Police Chief Richard Jimenez wrote that officers reported Lujan smelled of alcohol and ignored commands to leave the “kill zone” in front of the house of the barricaded man.
 The suspect, Phillip Chacon, was wanted in the beating and stabbing of another man.

 “I immediately smelled a strong odor of alcohol emitting from the sheriff’s breath and person,” Jimenez wrote in the complaint.
 “He was also chewing gum frantically, but it was not masking the odor of alcohol.”

-Jimenez said that lapel video from officers showed Lujan ordering Española police from the scene and demanding one officer give him her handcuffs.
+Lapel video from officers showed Lujan ordering Española police from the scene and demanding one officer give him her handcuffs, Jimenez said.

 When Jimenez asked Lujan why he was there, he said, “This is my country!” the complaint said.